menicgiulia/NetMedPy/README.md

 In network medicine, understanding relationships between various node sets (primarily genes) can offer deep insights into the patterns and structure of a PPI (Protein-Protein Interaction) network.
 This README introduces the concepts of `proximity`, `separation`, and `LCC (Largest Connected Component)`, and provides guidance on executing the related code.

 **Proximity**: Represents the closeness or average distance between two node sets.
-A lower average distance suggests a higher proximity.
+A lower average distance suggests a higher proximity.<br/>
-**Separation**: Depicts how distant two sets of nodes are from one another.
+**Separation**: Depicts how distant two sets of nodes are from one another.<br/>
 **LCC (Largest Connected Component)**: Represents the largest subgraph in which any two nodes are connected to each other by paths.
 The significance of LCC lies in its ability to indicate the major component of a network where most crucial interactions occur.

 This Python implementation uses precomputed distance matrices to optimize calculations.
 With precalculated distances between every node pair, the code can rapidly compute proximity and separation.